 I have a science degree in psychology and an education degree, both from the University of Calgary.
 In my early career I taught almost every subject in elementary and middle schools, and then, when my first child was born, I hit the gas on pursuing my plan of writing full-time.
-I design teacher resources, write books and speeches, edit other people’s books, develop content for businesses and universities, and write for magazines.
+I work in instructional design, write books and speeches, project-manage other people’s books, write for magazines, and lead workshops in mental health.
 I’ve had the awesome good fortune to meet a lot of Victoria’s leaders in business and in the social impact sector, and have received an informal education of sorts from those conversations.
 I’m able to bring some of those insights to Roy Group, as well as my skills in content creation.

 What do you consider your gift?

 Writing has absolutely been a gift for me, however I believe it goes deeper than that.
 Journalism has trained me into my greatest ability, which is to engage people in deep, open and trusting conversations.
-I’m pretty unfiltered in conversation — and the vulnerability that introduces has the happy result of breaking down barriers.
+I’m pretty unfiltered in conversation, and that vulnerability breaks down barriers.
 My conversations tend to wander into interesting, personal territory, and I’ve had people share their relief with me that they never feel judged.

 How do you bring forth that gift with your Roy Group work?

-Well, my first job was to write all the bios and the content for the website, so getting people to open up about themselves was the work.
-I think we all learned about each other and ourselves through that exercise.
+Well, my first job was to develop all the bios and the content for the website, so getting people to open up about themselves was the work.
 Best assignment I’ve ever had.
-Who wouldn’t want to have intimate conversations with two dozen superstar humans who bring out the best in people?
-This group of people is staggeringly accomplished — and so human-focused.
+I’m also able to tap that openness, vulnerability and nonjudgmental listening when I’m facilitating Roy Group programs.

 What do you believe in, and how does this inform your career?